byuflowlab/FLOWMath.jl/README.md

 ### Blending functions using the sigmoid function

 The sigmoid function may be used to smoothly blend the results of two continuous one-dimensional functions.
-The method implemented in this package uses a user-specified transition location and scales the input of the sigmoid function using the input `hardness` in order to adjust the smoothness of the transition between the two functions.
+The method implemented in this package uses a user-specified transition location (`xt`) and scales the input of the sigmoid function using the input `hardness` in order to adjust the smoothness of the transition between the two functions.

 ```julia
 x = 0.1